That was me.

 Some of those needs, like acknowledgment of post-traumatic stress that nurses experience in high-acuity settings, continue to go largely un-addressed across the country.
 Rather than reducing cumulative effects of daily exposures that often go unnoticed, the industry is turning out numbed, hardened nurses but demanding empathetic, kind nurses to support what nursing’s reputation is supposed to be.
 I’m finally seeing some more attention being given to this nursing crisis in some reputable journals and professional associations.
 Anyhow, it seems obvious to me to address the costly, budget-unfriendly underlying issues that are shown to cause burnout leading to high rates of turnover, loss of seasoned, experienced nurses, and poor staff satisfaction.
 These things cost a lot of money, but the efforts are placed in the wrong places.
 I digress.
 Again.

 I suspect the universe was keeping me out of that position for the good of all humanity.
 I would have failed horribly according to corporate healthcare standards.
-Administration wouldn’t have liked me; I would have been frustrated with them.
+Administration wouldn’t have liked me; I wouldn’t have liked them.
 However, I firmly believe they would have noticed organic effects, measured more qualitatively than quantitatively (and everyone knows CEOs don’t like that kind of data), that would have made their dollar-sign hearts swell.
-Perhaps their loss, but certainly not mine.
+Their loss.
+But certainly not mine.
 Because now my life is changing drastically.
 I am grateful for this rejection.

 I went back to work the next day – to the job that was sucking the life out of me – and deleted my resignation letter from my personal drive.
 Guess I put all those eggs in one basket too soon.
 As Rihanna continued to slowly ooze her toxic lava throughout the workplace, I became even more frustrated that her behavior was allowed or ignored.
 Not only did her behaviors continue, but systemic problems in that particular organization create an environment which makes it extremely tedious and difficult to transparently manage these employees or terminate their employment.
 So she’s still there, oozing her toxicity around the organization, tearing people down, stirring the pot every single day, and manipulating the organization so she can still feel powerful in her little ways.
 Thankfully, she has lost her legitimate power through title and status, but she appears to need some semblance of power still.